Shoresearch

 Volunteers are trained to identify and record the wildlife on shores across the UK.
 The data collected by this project helps experts to monitor our fragile sea life and better understand the effects of pollution, climate change and invasive alien species.
 Shoresearch data has been key to designating many of our Marine Conservation Zones.

-In 2019, The Wildlife Trusts' inspirational and engaging citizen science project relaunched with new, even more robust methods.
-With standardised survey techniques used by Shoresearch volunteers across the country, we will be learning more about the wildlife on our shores than ever before.
+With standardised survey techniques used by Shoresearch volunteers across the country, we are learning more about the wildlife on our shores than ever before.
 There are four types of survey involved:

 Quadrat Biodiversity Survey